-If the answer to the question is NO 0 points are awarded If the answer to the question is YES 1 to 7 points are awarded
+If the answer to the question is NO

+0 points are awarded

+If the answer to the question is YES

+1 to 7 points are awarded\

 \ If all the units in the project have project based subsidies then 7 points is awarded, if only a portion of a project has project based subsidies, then the scoring will be adjusted based upon the percentage of units subsidized.
-The percentage is derived as "Number of Subsidized Units / Tax credit and non-tax credit subsidized units," provided they are developed simultaneously.
+The percentage is derived as "Number of Subsidized Units / LIHTC and non-LIHTC subsidized units," provided they are developed simultaneously.

 State/Local government support.
-The project will be receiving a permanent below market loan or grant from a State or local governmental agency other than HHFDC or a below market lease or sale of property from a government agency (including HHFDC).
+The project will be receiving a permanent below market loan or grant from a State or local governmental agency other than HHFDC or a lease from a government agency (including HHFDC).

-The project has not applied for a below market loan or grant from a government agency.
-0 points The project has applied for a below market loan or grant from a government agency other than the HHFDC.
-Documentation must be provided evidencing that an application for financing has been submitted.
-1 point The project has received a commitment for a permanent below market loan, or grant, or a commitment for a below market lease or sale of property of less than 10% of the total development cost.
+The project has received a commitment for a permanent below market loan, or grant, or a commitment of less than 10% of the total development cost.
 A copy of a commitment letter, government action or contractual agreement must be included in the application.

-3 points The project has received a commitment for a permanent below market loan, or grant, or a commitment for a below market lease or sale of property of greater than 10% of the total development cost.
+The project has received a commitment for a permanent below market loan, or grant, or a commitment of greater than 10% of the total development cost.
 A copy of a commitment letter, government action or contractual agreement must be included in the application.

+The project has received a lease from a government agency (including HHFDC).
+Applicants will receive a percentage of the 3 points based upon the ratio of the square footage of the leased land to the total square footage of the project site.
+For example, if the square footage of the leased land is 50% of the total square footage of the project site, the applicant will receive 1.5 points.

-6 points
+Up to 3 points

-Energy Efficiency and Green Building.
-Projects must meet the minimum requirements for the design and construction of buildings for the effective use of energy as required by Section 107-25, Hawaii Revised Statutes and as set forth in Chapter 181 of Title 3, Hawaii Administrative Rules, entitled "State Energy Conservation Code".
+The highest award possible is 6 points.